Arkaprava-98/React-Stopwatch-v1/README.md

-## This is an internship project given by Prodigy Infotech

 # Hey Folks!
 ## This is a React JS Application
-### An Stopwatch Application
+### An Stopwatch Application that can help you to track the time laps on the go.
+## The site is live on -----> https://re-stopwatch.netlify.app/

 It is ------>
 #### 1. Fully Dynamic